Developer guide¶

 active: true

-All channels specified in the input section will be loaded by the program and the corresponding images made available to modules in the pipeline.
-Images will optionally be corrected for illumination artifacts depending on the value of correct.
+specified in the input section will be loaded by the program and the corresponding images made available to modules in the pipeline.
+Images will optionally be corrected for illumination artifacts depending on the value of correct

 Python modules encapsulate code and provide a separate scope and namespace.
 Conceptually they are classes with attributes (constants) and static methods (functions).
 For compatibility we use a similar implementation for non-Python languages to provide the user a similar interface across different languages (Matlab, R, …).